 For me, the allure to teaching wasn’t talking about content I love or summers off or snow days (keep praying for one tomorrow please) but instead my allure to the profession was to build relationships with students like my teachers did with me.
 This week, I became a teacher, but I’ve never felt more loved as a student.

 I felt it when my 8th grade science teacher beamed at me as I was introduced to the high school staff she’s now part of and I am joining this semester.
 I felt it when my high school principal and now “big teacher test support system” (yes, that is essentially her job now at my university), sent me a thumbs-up and a kissy face emoji after texting her a trillion too many questions before the end of the first week.
-I felt it when my 11th grade history teacher got on the elliptical next to me at the gym today and took out her earbud to ask me how my first day with the students went.
+I felt it when my 11th grade social studies teacher got on the elliptical next to me at the gym today and took out her earbud to ask me how my first day with the students went.

 Leading up to my first week student teaching, I felt loved when the woman who taught me 9th and 11th grade English and is now retiring in May told me my high school’s English department is rooting for me to join their team when she leaves.
 I felt loved when a teacher in the same English department whom I never even had a class with pulled me aside at a basketball game to offer any resources I might need during my student teaching semester.
 I felt loved when my retired 7th grade English teacher took the time to send me resources to teach my favorite novel, which I read for the first time in her class.